Pageboy/notes/docs/Teaching/Multiplatform Publishing/Week 7.md

 - in this CSS we can modify the rules within the selectors; these will then overwrite the InDesign at export time
 - we do need to select this new CSS file at export time

+>Note: there is a [more substantial document about this here](https://www.publisha.org/pages/editing_ePub/).

 ### Roundtrip
 By having our own CSS file and _only_ editing this file, we can go back to InDesign and make changes as long as we don't make new styles or change the export tagging for the ePub.